 Section 3.
 Membership Year and Dues

 The membership year shall begin April 1st or the beginning of the annual conference, whichever is earlier, and extend until March 31st of the following year.
+If dues are paid on a later date the expiration date of this membership will move accordingly so the membership would last one year.
 Should the annual conference begin after April 1st, membership for the previous year will be extended until the beginning of the conference, at which time the membership must be renewed to remain a member in good standing.
 Membership dues shall be included in the full annual conference registration fees.
 Annual dues shall be in the amount as prescribed by the Board of Directors and published at least five (5) months in advance of a new membership year.
-Dues for memberships purchased within the last six (6) months of any membership year will be prorated at fifty percent (50%) of the cost of the applicable membership classification.

 Section 4.
 Member Benefits